wmpollock/sewing-bear-chair/README.md

 # Teddy Bear Chair

-## Background: A recreation of a 1970s-era bean bag chair sewing pattern
+## A recreation of a 1970s-era bean bag chair sewing pattern

 My mom had fairly serviceable 70s homemaker skills.
 She could decorate a mean cake and was pretty decent with a sewing machine that I myself now have!